denizzpp/sql-business-problems/README.md

 ## Topics Covered

 - Common Table Expressions (CTEs)
-- CASE statements
-- JOINs
+- JOINs and Self Joins
+- CASE Statements and Conditional Aggregation
-- UNION
+- UNION and Data Reshaping
-- Self Joins
+- Aggregate Functions
 - Window Functions
-- Aggregations
+- Running Totals
+- LEAD() and Sequential Event Analysis
+- Date and Timestamp Analysis
-- Business-oriented SQL analysis
+- Business-Oriented SQL Problem Solving

-## Learning Context
+## About This Repository

-These analysis were completed as part of the **SQL Hands-On Practice: Solve Business Problems** course by Jess Ramos.
-The business problems have been summarized in my own words, and the SQL solution reflects my own work and approach.
+This repository contains 11 SQL business problem exercises completed while working through the LinkedIn Learning course **SQL Hands-On Practice: Solve Business Problems** by Jess Ramos.

+The exercises cover progressively more advanced SQL techniques, from aggregation and conditional logic to self joins and window functions.
+Business problem descriptions have been summarized in my own words, and the SQL files contain my solutions with additional formatting and documentation for readability.